 No, the Hilton Foundation is separate from Hilton Worldwide.
 While both entities were founded by Conrad N. Hilton, the Conrad N. Hilton Foundation was established as an independent family foundation in 1944.
-We have always functioned as a private foundation.

 Is the Foundation the same entity as the Hilton Effect Foundation?

 No. Hilton Worldwide has their own corporate social responsibility programs that are unrelated to the work of the Conrad N. Hilton Foundation.

 Where are the Foundation offices located?